Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 #### Generate collations

-- The block production phase is modified to create the PoVBlock, the main changes to substrate are:
+- The block production phase is modified to create the Collation, the main changes to substrate are:
   - access to the storage are used to create the witness data
   - outgoing messages are stored in the PoV to let be processed by the relay chain